actoron/jadex/docs/tutorials/quickstart/02 Time Service Interface.md

 ## Prerequisites

 This quickstart tutorial assumes that you are familiar with Java and your favourite IDE.
 Therefore, you should know how to set up a project to start developing Java applications, which use Jadex.
-If you need additional guidance for this, please have a look at the [getting started guide](../../getting-started/getting-started.md#ide-setup)).

 For your Java project please make sure **not** to include the jadex-application-xyz jars as they already contain the quickstart tutorial classes.
 If you include these, Java might ignore your own classes and only use the ones from the jar.
-If you set up your project using the maven-based Jadex example project, the appropriate jars will be automatically included and excluded as needed.
+If you set up your project using the gradle-based [Jadex example project](../../getting-started/getting-started.md#importing-the-jadex-example-project), the appropriate jars will be automatically included and excluded as needed.

+If you need additional guidance for the project setup, please have a look at the [getting started guide](../../getting-started/getting-started.md#ide-setup)).

 ## The Time Service Interface

 Create Java file *ITimeService.java* in the package *jadex.micro.quickstart* and paste the contents as shown below.
+In Eclipse you can also copy/paste the code directly into your project and [have Eclipse create the package and file automatically](../../getting-started/getting-started.md#testing-your-project-setup).
 The relevant aspects of this file are explained in the following subsections.

 ```java
 package jadex.micro.quickstart;